Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes/index.md

 * User.ReadWrite.All

 #### Step 5: Grant/Request Admin Consent
 You may notice there are some permissions that need Admin Consent.
 These are the permissions of `Group.Read.All`, `Group.ReadWrite.All`, `User.Read.All`, `User.ReadWrite.All`.
 If you are not the admin, you will have to get them to grant these permissions.
-To grant the permissions, follow this documentation link: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations
+To grant the permissions, follow this [documentation link](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).

 #### Step 6: Authentication
 Click on the **_Authentication_** tab on the left side menu.
 There are 2 different ways the following configurations can be filled out on this screen depending on if your azure account loads their new or old view for this section.

 1. The _"new"_ experience, which should be loaded by default (this is Azure's update to some of these views).
      - Click on the Add a platform.
 It will ask you to add a redirect URI.
 We don't necessarily need one for this API, but it's a required field.
-So give it your application url root/homepage EX: http://localhost:8080.
+So give it your application url root/homepage (EX: `http://localhost:8080`).
      - Leave the Logout Url section blank
      - Select the check-boxes for the **Access token** and **ID tokens** (this is very important because it lets the application generate a access token to be used within the API calls)
      - Once that is created, scroll to the bottom of the page to the **_Advanced Settings_** header.
 Turn this on.
 We are not using re-direct URI's.
 That means we are grabbing tokens without user involvement/sign-in window.